 Applications that do not meet the following requirements will not be processed.

-The (max.)
+The PDF file of (max.)
 10 pages must include:

-The financing plan must match the budget and show how funds will be secured for the realization of the exhibition.
-Include New Carlsberg Foundation, but also e.g., self-financing, named foundations that have been or will be applied to, other grants, sponsors, and other income contributing to realization. - CV/short bio of living artists – max.
-1 page per artist
+- Detailed exhibition budget and financing plan.
+The financing plan must match the budget and show how funds are secured for the realisation of the exhibition.
+Include the New Carlsberg Foundation, but also e.g. self‑financing, named foundations already applied to or planned to be applied to, other grants, sponsors, and additional income contributing to the realisation.

-If several artists are involved: make a prioritized selection. - Illustrations closely related to the exhibition – max.
-5 pages
+- Illustrations closely related to the exhibition – max.
+5 pages.

 Reporting